ssehztirom/interpretable-generative-deep-learning/html-versions/readme.md

-# In this directory you find static html versions of the Jupyter notebook
+# In this directory you find static html versions of the Jupyter notebooks